Advertisement

 Learn about pinkwashing

 Breast Cancer Action (BCA) has been a helpful resource for learning about pinkwashing with its “Think Before You Pink” campaign.
 According to BCA, any company can add the pink ribbon to their product, regardless of how much money goes to breast cancer.
 Some companies actually put pink ribbons on products linked to cancer.
-BCA has easy and clearly stated ideas and resources on how to get involved.
+BCA has clearly stated ideas and resources on how to get involved.

 Acknowledge trans lives